Ne-Yo: Early life

-Shaffer Chimere Smith was born in Camden, Arkansas.
-His father is of African American and Chinese descent, while his mother is African American.
-Both of his parents were musicians.
+Shaffer Chimere Smith was born on October 18, 1979, in Camden, Arkansas to parents Lorraine and Shaffer Smith, both of whom are also musicians.
 As a young child, he was raised by his mother after she separated from his father.
 His mother then relocated the family to Las Vegas, Nevada.

 While in the Las Vegas Academy, Smith adopted the stage name GoGo and joined an R&B group called Envy, who appeared during amateur night on Showtime at the Apollo and on the short lived MTV series The Cut (hosted by Lisa "Left Eye" Lopes of TLC).
 The group disbanded in 2000, and Smith continued to write songs for other artists before starting his solo career.
 The stage name Ne-Yo was coined by Big D Evans, a producer with whom Ne-Yo once worked, because Evans claimed that Ne-Yo sees music like the character Neo sees the Matrix.